joao-borrego/gap/README.md

 ### Reference

-A scientific article will soon be published and specified in this section for citation purposes.
+A scientific [paper] will soon be published and specified in this section for citation purposes.

 ### Disclaimer